ggprod/terraform-workshop/exercises/0-setup/README.md

 ## Log into the AWS Console and Create an Access Key for yourself

 1. Log in to AWS using the link, username, and password provided to you
-1. In the top bar, near the right, you'll see your username/alias @ rockholla-di.
+1. In the top bar, near the right, you'll see your username/alias @ 7326-4752-6830 (the AWS account ID).
 Click on it which will show a dropdown
 1. In the dropdown, click on "My Security Credentials"
 1. This will take you to your security credentials screen/tab.
 Feel free to change your password if you like, you'll be using this account for the next 2 days.
 1. Click "Create access key"